bmbruno/js-promises-demo/README.md

 4) Click on an example's button to execute it
     * observe the results in your browser console

-These example correspond to my presentation **This is a Promise That You'll Understand Asynchronous Programming with JavaScript**.
+These examples correspond to my presentation **This is a Promise That You'll Understand Asynchronous Programming with JavaScript**.

 ## Live Demo